andraswebcode/pixmagix/readme.txt

 Rest assured, PixMagix is updated on a regular basis to deliver a smooth user experience, ensure optimal performance, and keep up with the latest web standards and technological advancements.

 == Changelog ==

+= 1.6.0 =

+* Added new features: added special inline controls for the shapes, eg.: path modify control for path, and polygon elements, image crop control for the image elements, etc.
+* Added new feature: Clip paths for image layers.
+* Free images now can be imported right from the editor to speed up your workflow.
+* Fixed a lot of bugs in the editor.

 = 1.5.0 =